piotrwitek/react-redux-typescript-scripts/README.md

 ```

 ### TSLint
-> **WARNING:** When using this config you'll need to install additonal dependencies listed below.
+> **WARNING:** When using this config you'll need to install the additional dependencies listed below.
 ```
 npm i -D tslint tslint-react
 ```

-There are few configs available (you can use one or all by declaring an array in `extends` config property):
+There are a few configs available (you can use one or all by declaring an array in `extends` config property):
   - `react-redux-typescript-scripts/tslint.json` - mandatory base config - based on recommended rules.
   - `react-redux-typescript-scripts/tslint-react.json`- additional react specific rules - based on `tslint-react`.